msdalp/msdalp.github.io/_posts/2019-03-02-Mysql-Moving-Average-Smooth.markdown

 categories:
 ---

 In some cases you might want to have a basic filtering on sql data directly.
-It is not directly available in mysql but can make it work with a simple counter logic.
+It is not available in mysql but can make it work with a simple counter logic.
 Idea is:

 * Select full data with counter on first loop with a specific order by section.
-* Select the same data again but filter the data with counter comparing to above.
+* Select the same data again but filter the data with the counter comparing to above.
 <br>
 Is it the most efficient way?
-I am not really sure but if you just want to see results or test some data then it works quite well.
+It probably depends on your setup but if you just want to see results or test some data then it works quite well.
 <br>
 I'll be using `the same data` I used before to show an example which is loaded at  [https://www.db-fiddle.com/f/bbC16J8iMWTLisFKbAypUi/1](https://www.db-fiddle.com/f/bbC16J8iMWTLisFKbAypUi/1).
 Data contains position data with timestamp and speed for a specific person.
 <br>